 Bitcoin Pi Cycle Bottom Indicator (AUD)

-The Pi Cycle Bottom Indicator (Philip Swift, 2021) marks Bitcoin cycle bottoms when the 150-day moving average crosses above the 471-day moving average multiplied by 0.745.
-Companion to the better-known Pi Cycle Top.
+The Pi Cycle Bottom Indicator is one of 9 valuation signals in Tier 1 of the SatoshiMacro Model, a free 48-signal Bitcoin cycle confluence indicator.
+Published by Philip Swift in 2021 as the companion to his Pi Cycle Top, it marks cycle bottoms when the 150-day moving average crosses above the 471-day moving average multiplied by 0.745.
+Has fired at the 2015, 2018, 2020 COVID, and 2022 cycle bottoms.
 AUD-native, computed client-side on every page load from the daily BTC AUD price seed.

 Chart